 - AIC for Ragweed Allergy.
 We have developed a novel injectable product candidate to treat ragweed allergy that we call AIC.
 AIC is an immunotherapeutic intervention for ragweed allergy, the most common seasonal allergy in North America.
 Unlike existing products that treat chronic ragweed allergy symptoms, our product candidate targets the underlying cause of ragweed-induced seasonal allergic rhinitis.
 AIC has completed several Phase II trials in the U.S., Canada and France.
 Results from completed Phase I and Phase II trials demonstrated AIC provided measurable clinical improvement and was well tolerated.
-We are currently planning a two-year, multi-site Phase III trial in the U.S. to evaluate the efficacy of AIC, and we expect to enroll patients in the first quarter of 2004.
-We may be required to conduct additional trials in support of a New Drug Application, or NDA, filing. - Hepatitis B Prophylaxis.
+We are currently planning a two-year, multi-site Phase IIb trial in the U.S. to evaluate the efficacy of AIC, and we expect to enroll patients in the first quarter of 2004.
+We anticipate that data from this study, in conjunction with data from a confirmatory Phase III trial to start later in 2004 and focused on the 2005 ragweed season, will support a Biologics License Application, or BLA, filing. - Hepatitis B Prophylaxis.
 We are nearing completion of two Phase II trials in Canada for our hepatitis B vaccine.
 In these trials our hepatitis B vaccine induced more rapid immunity with fewer immunizations than currently available vaccines.
 As a result, our hepatitis B vaccine has the potential to increase compliance and decrease the spread of the disease.
 Results from Phase I and Phase II trials demonstrated that our hepatitis B vaccine was well tolerated and conferred protective hepatitis B antibody levels following two injections over a two-month period.
 We are currently planning to initiate Phase III trials outside the U.S. in 2004.
 Foreign regulatory agencies may require us to conduct additional clinical trials prior to approval. - Asthma.
 We have an inhaled therapeutic product candidate for asthma in a pilot Phase II trial in Canada.
 Unlike current treatments for asthma, which require chronic use, our product may provide long-term relief following a single course of administration.
 Results from our Phase I trial demonstrated that our product candidate was well tolerated in healthy volunteers and may have the potential to suppress both clinical symptoms and the underlying inflammatory response associated with asthma.
 We expect results from our pilot Phase II trial in the first quarter of 2004.